Corporate Governance

 |

-Note: Expenses to be incurred for offering the above training to directors and auditors, including outside officers and executive officers are borne by the Company.
+*Expenses incurred for the above training are borne by the Company.

 |